Dkhotpockets/RAGFlow-Slim-with-Graphiti-Integration/CONTRIBUTOR_GUIDE.md

-# Ragflow Slim Graphs Contributor Guide
+# RAGFlow Slim with Graphiti Integration Contributor Guide

 ## Purpose

-Ragflow Slim Graphs is a modular, contributor-safe RAG backend for document ingestion, retrieval, and context-aware LLM responses.
+RAGFlow Slim with Graphiti Integration is a modular, contributor-safe RAG backend for document ingestion, retrieval, and context-aware LLM responses.
 It is designed for commercial integration, auditability, and onboarding.

 ## Getting Started